 Each member of the Board of Governors and the Independent Review Committee is appointed for a term of not less than one year and not more than three years and will hold office until his successor has been appointed or until his appointment has terminated or such person revokes his consent.
 The terms of office of members of the Board of Governors may be staggered.
-In the event of the death, removal, resignation, bankruptcy or other incapacity of a member of the Board of Governors, the Board of Governors will fill a vacancy on the Board of Governors as soon as practicable.
-A member of the Board of Governors.
+In the event of the death, removal, resignation, bankruptcy or other incapacity of a member of the Board of Governors whose term has expired, or will soon expire, may be reappointed by the members of the Board of Governors.
 A member of the Board of Governors may not be reappointed for a term or terms of office that, if served, would result in the member serving on the Independent Review Committee for longer than six years, unless the Manager agrees to the reappointment.